Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Examples and non-examples

 \begin{Ex} Consider in $\PP(\cO_{\PP^2}(4) \oplus \cO_{\PP^2}(6) \oplus \cO_{\PP^2})$ the fibration in Weierstrass form

 where $s = 0$ and $t = 0$ define a smooth cubic and a smooth quartic respectively, with transverse intersection in $12$ distinct points.
 The discriminant of this fibration is

-and so by Tate's algorithm we expect that a resolution $\pi: X \longrightarrow \PP^2$ of $W$ has \begin{enumerate} \item $I_4$ fibres over the line $s = 0$. \item $I_1$ fibres over $27 s^4 + 4 t^3 = 0$. \end{enumerate} The curve $s = x = y = 0$ is singular for the threefold, hence we blow it up.
+and so by Tate's algorithm we expect that a resolution $\pi: X \longrightarrow \PP^2$ of $W$ has \begin{enumerate} \item $I_4$ fibres over the line $s = 0$. \item $I_1$ fibres over $27 s^4 + 4 t^3 = 0$. \end{enumerate} The curve $s = x = y = 0$ is singular for the threefold $W$, hence we blow it up.
 The effect is that over $s = 0$ instead of nodal cubics now we have triangles, with one of the vertices which is still singular for the whole variety.
-After a second blow-up of this curve of singular points we have a smooth threefold with $I_4$ fibres over $s = 0$, as expected.
-The fibre over one of the points where $s = 0$ and $t = 0$ meet is of non-Kodaira type, and we have a picture of this fibre in Figure \ref{figure: fibres of fibration with I_1^*}.
+After a second blow up of this curve of singular points we have a smooth threefold with $I_4$ fibres over $s = 0$, as expected.
+Observe that the exceptional divisors we introduce in this way are crepant.
+The fibre over the points where $s = 0$ and $t = 0$ meet are of non-Kodaira type, and we have a picture of this fibres in Figure~\ref{figure: fibres of fibration with I_1^*}.

-I want now to give a local description of the fibration around a point over which we have the new fibres, and in a suitable neighbourhood of such points local coordinates are given by $s$ and $t$.
-Let $X_\lambda$ be the restriction of the fibration to the generic line through the origin $t = \lambda s$.
-By Tate's algorithm on this elliptic surface $X_\lambda$ we should have over the origin a fibre of Kodaira type $I_1^*$: what we see is not the whole fibre but a contraction of it (Figure \ref{figure: contracion of I_1^*}), according to Theorem \ref{thm: contraction of kodaira fibres}.
+We want now to give a local description of the fibration around a point over which we have the new fibres, and in a suitable neighbourhood of such points local coordinates are given by $s$ and $t$.
+Let $X_\lambda$ be the restriction of the fibration to the generic line through the origin, i.e.\ $t = \lambda s$.
+By Tate's algorithm on this elliptic surface $X_\lambda$, we should have over the origin a fibre of Kodaira type $I_1^*$: what we see is not the whole fibre but a contraction of it (Figure~\ref{figure: contracion of I_1^*}).

 This example is interesting also for the following reason.
-The surface $X_\lambda$ is singular over $s = 0$, since we don't have a Kodaira fibre, and so there are singular points whose coordinates depend on $\lambda$.
-In fact there are always two singular points: one of them is on the multiplicity two component of the non-Kodaira fibre and its coordinates depend on $\lambda$, while the second is at the point of the fibre where the multiplicity $2$ component of the $I_1^*$ fibre was blown down.
+The surface $X_\lambda$ is singular over $s = 0$, since we do not have a Kodaira fibre, and so there are singular points whose coordinates are expected to depend on $\lambda$.
+In fact there are always two singular points: one of them is on the multiplicity two component of the non-Kodaira fibre and its coordinates depend on $\lambda$, while the second is the point of the fibre where the multiplicity $2$ component of the $I_1^*$ fibre was blown down.
 This last has coordinates independent of $\lambda$, but nevertheless the threefold is smooth at this point. \end{Ex}